Click Here to Explore Our Financing Options

 4. Check for Leaks

-Excess moisture caused by leaks in your HVAC system or ductwork can lead to mold growth and other air quality issues.
+Excess moisture caused by leaks in your HVAC system or ductwork can lead to the growth of mold in air ducts and the entire HVAC system, causing air quality issues.
 Regularly inspect your system, including ducts, pipes, and seals, for signs of leaks or water damage.
 If you notice damp spots, unusual condensation, or water pooling, address the issue immediately by repairing or sealing the affected areas.
 Prompt action can prevent bigger problems down the line and keep your system functioning efficiently.

 5. Schedule Routine HVAC Maintenance